Locate and replace the leaky tubing

 Photo 2: Cut out the damaged section of tube

 Cut off the damaged tubing with a sharp utility knife.
-Don’t use a side cutters; it’ll distort the tubing and prevent a good seal with the quick-connect coupling.
+Don’t use a side cutter; it’ll distort the tubing and prevent a good seal with the quick-connect coupling.

 Quick-connect couplings simplify this repair.
 Just push cut ends of the tubing into the coupling for a leak-free connection.

 If you have a water dispenser in the door of your refrigerator and notice water on the floor when you fill a glass, the vinyl tubing that runs under the refrigerator could be leaking.
-To find out, pull the refrigerator forward a little.
+To find out if you have a refrigerator water line leak, pull the refrigerator forward a little.
 Then tip it back and prop up the front feet on blocks of wood.
 Look underneath and ask someone to dispense a glass of water.
 If the tube’s leaking, you’ll see it.